mateuszSwies/Bookstore/README.md

 You can see different categories of products on the site.
 Some of them are labeled "BEST" and some "NEW."

+You can also check the 'Contact' tab at the top, to see modal window with contact info.

 # Technologies

 In this project, I used the following technologies: